White Castle Sliders Recipe

 Can I leave out the onions?

-Yes, of course, you can, but I suggest giving them a try.
+Yes, of course you can, but I suggest giving them a try.
 Even if you don’t like onions, they add a wonderful flavor and texture that just can’t be duplicated.

 Why does this recipe call for peanut butter?

-Don’t be skeptical about the peanut butter that the recipe calls for.
-I know it sounds weird, but it adds a terrific texture that is difficult to substitute.
+I know it sounds weird, but the peanut butter adds a terrific texture and depth of flavor that is difficult to substitute.
 If you have a nut allergy or just can’t do the peanut butter, feel free to leave it out.

 Can I use pre-packaged dehydrated onions for the topping?

 Yes!
-These work great and still have the classic onion flavor that compliments the white castle taste!
+These work great and still have the classic onion flavor that helps provide the White Castle taste!

 A hand holding a slider